 The Pete von Hippel Graduate Scholar Award was established in 2009 as part of our IMB 50th Anniversary Celebration and Symposium, to honor Pete von Hippel's contributions to the IMB and to recognize each year an outstanding senior graduate student.
 To learn more about this award, and to make donations, go to the von Hippel Award website.

-Tom Stevens has been elected to the American Academy for the Advancement of Science!
+Chris Doe has been elected to the American Academy of Arts and Sciences!
 Read more...

 The Institute of Molecular Biology and Department of Chemistry and Biochemistry welcome new faculty member Mike Harms starting in Fall 2013!